SeaQL/summer-of-code/2022/APPLICATION.md

 ### Why you are the right person to work on the proposed project?

+### Please write a design document on the proposed project (with your own imagination, consideration and insights)

-### Please provide a list of tasks and subtask for the proposed projects in sequence and estimate how long (in days) each task might take.
+### Please provide a list of tasks (and subtasks) for the proposed projects in sequence and estimate how long (in days) each task might take.
 Remember to highlight important milestone and deliverables.

-_Hint: it starts with Design and ends with testing_
+_Hint: testing is essential_

 ### What are your past experience, as a end-user and as a contributor, with open source projects?